khornem/NagaRazer/README.md

 ## Macro recorder

 It is in my mind to make a simple macro recorder, but it is not a priority right now.

+## deb package

+Making a deb package to automate installation and uninstallation.